aws/amazon-chime-sdk-android/guides/api_overview.md

 A DeviceChangeObserver has the following method:

-* [onAudioDeviceChanged](https://aws.github.io/amazon-chime-sdk-android/amazon-chime-sdk/com.amazonaws.services.chime.sdk.meetings.device/-device-change-observer/on-audio-device-changed.html): occurs when audio devices are changed
+* [onAudioDeviceChanged](https://aws.github.io/amazon-chime-sdk-android/amazon-chime-sdk/com.amazonaws.services.chime.sdk.meetings.device/-device-change-observer/on-audio-device-changed.html): called when audio devices are changed

 ## 3. Request permissions for audio and video